-^{46.} As per the Ministry of Corporate Affairs Notification dated December 7, 2016, section 230 (except sub-section (11) and (12)) and sections 231 to 233 and sections 235 to 240 have been notified.
+^{45.} As per the Ministry of Corporate Affairs Notification dated December 7, 2016, section 230 (except sub-section (11) and (12)) and sections 231 to 233 and sections 235 to 240 have been notified.

-^{47.} As per the MCA notification dated December 14, 2016.
+^{46.} As per the MCA notification dated December 14, 2016.

-^{48.} These provisions are yet to be notified and hence the provisions of the Companies Act, 1956 will continue to govern the mergers.
+^{47.} These provisions are yet to be notified and hence the provisions of the Companies Act, 1956 will continue to govern the mergers.

-must make an application to the NCLT having jurisdiction over such company for calling meetings of its respective shareholders and/ or creditors.
-The NCLT may then order a meeting of the creditors / shareholders of the company.
-If the majority in number representing 3/4th in value of the creditors and shareholders present and voting at such meeting agree to the merger, then the merger, if sanctioned by the NCLT, is binding on all creditors and shareholders of the company.
-The Ministry of Corporate Affairs on June 1, 2016 issued notifications constituting benches of NCLT and the National Company Law Appellate Tribunal ("NCLAT").
+notifications constituting benches of NCLT and the National Company Law Appellate Tribunal ("NCLAT").
 The notification also mandated the transfer of all proceedings pending before the erstwhile Company Law Board to the NCLT.
 A notification dated December 7, 2016 transferred proceedings pending before the district and high courts to the NCLT.